What You Need to Know

 Best Bathroom Flooring for Seniors and the Elderly

 Here are three excellent options for bathroom flooring for seniors and the elderly, each of which come with a list of pros and cons for you to delve into and form your own opinions about:

-If you walk into any home improvement store, you’ll notice a plethora of vinyl flooring options.
+Walking into any home improvement store, you’ll notice many vinyl flooring options.
 In recent years, vinyl flooring has grown in popularity because it’s often cheaper and easier to install.

 - Textured vinyl flooring prevents slips and falls